14 Essentials Flight Attendants Always Travel with in Winter

 The savviest travelers

-It’s literally a flight attendant’s job to traverse the world, so it makes sense that they know the best things to bring along on their travels in winter as well as these genius year-round packing tips.
+It’s literally a flight attendant’s job to traverse the world, so it makes sense that they know the best things to bring along on their travels in winter.

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.